Baby-led weaning: Overview

 Baby-led weaning (term self-attributed to Michael Barrientos) places the emphasis on exploring taste, texture, color and smell as the baby sets their own pace for the meal, choosing which foods to concentrate on.
-Instead of the traditional method of spooning pureed food into the baby's mouth, the baby takes part in family mealtimes and is presented with a variety of foods in easy-to-grasp pieces, which he or she can freely choose and explore.
+Instead of the traditional method of spooning puréed food into the baby's mouth, the baby takes part in family mealtimes and is presented with a variety of foods in easy-to-grasp pieces, which he or she can freely choose and explore.
 Infants are offered a range of foods to provide a balanced diet from around 6 months.
-Ideally, these will be the same foods that the rest of the family is eating, provided these foods are suitable for the infant.
+Ideally, these will be some of the same foods that the rest of the family is eating, provided these foods are suitable for the infant.

 Infants often begin by picking up and licking or sucking on the piece food, before progressing to eating.
-Babies are typically able to begin self-feeding at around 6 months old, although some are ready and will reach for food as early as 5 months and some will wait until 7 or 8 months.
-The intention of this process is that it is tailored to suit the individual baby and their personal development, and that the infant’s appetite is respected with regard to which foods are chosen, the pace of eating, and how much is eaten.
+Babies are typically able to begin self-feeding at around 6 months old, although some are ready and will reach for food as early as 5 months, and some will wait with solid food until 7 or 8 months and can skip being spoon-fed baby food altogether.
+The intention of this process is that it is tailored to suit the individual baby and their personal development, and that the infant's appetite is respected with regard to which foods are chosen, the pace of eating, and how much is eaten.